Daily life

 The NPS rate is rising

 The National Pension contribution rate is increasing 0.5 percentage points per year through 2033, reaching a total rate of 13.0%.
 In 2026 the total rate is 9.5%, split equally.
-This means your take-home pay will decrease slightly each year through 2033 even if your gross salary does not change.
+Your take-home pay will decrease slightly each year through 2033 even if your gross salary does not change.

 Check your payslip to confirm each deduction is being applied correctly.
 If your company is small or informally run and you are uncertain whether you are enrolled, you can verify directly with NHIS and NPS using your Alien Registration Number.